drakebyte/senior-wp-assestment/wp-app/wp-content/plugins/wordpress-plugin-coding-test/README.md

 ### Documentation

-This theme uses a few frameworks and packages.
-Here are some useful links for you to get up to speed on the most important ones.
-I recommend going through them.
+This theme uses a few frameworks, guidelines and packages i used.

 - [WordPress PHP Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/): the
   PHP style and formatting is validated against these standards.